 Talk with people you trust and ask them who they have used in the past and who they recommend.
 Start with professionals who are knowledgeable in financial matters, such as accountants, lawyers, and financial advisers.
 Of course, be skeptical about the advice you receive from people who receive a commission from the financial products they recommend.

 Make sure the online lender you plan to do business with is a state regulated organization.
 The Conference of State Bank Supervisors has an up-to-date directory with information on all State Banking Departments.

 Although you can’t expect online lenders to have hundred-year long legacies like Wells Fargo or Chase, it’s still a good idea to go with a lender who is somewhat well established and has experience so you can avoid any fly-by-night operations.
 Give preference to companies with a long track record because they have a reputation to protect and are more likely to pay attention to the quality of their customer service.

 Although online lenders don’t need brick-and-mortar branches like traditional lenders, they still need offices.
 Avoid dealing with small time lenders who work from their basements.
-You can check out the address of a lender online from their contact details or from their BBB profile.
+You can check out the address of a lender online from their contact details.
 If it appears to be located in a residential area or a particularly shady neighborhood, you may want to consider looking elsewhere.

 While a good reputation, proven experience, and a legitimate business address are important, nothing substitutes the importance of reading the loan agreement in its entirety, paying special attention to the fine print.
 Take the time to ensure you fully understand what you are getting into.
 Check for hidden charges like “application fees”, “membership fees”, or “pre-payment penalties”, none of which are included when calculating the APR of a loan.